 Section 4 of the Annual Report on the Status of Land Use Controls on Restoration Sites (Travis AFB, 2004) describes the construction of a concrete pad within the boundaries of the controlled area at SD043.
 A standby emergency generator had been placed on the pad; the purpose of the generator was to provide additional utility support to the air freight terminal, located in Building 977.
+The generator has since been transferred to another location on base.

 As a result of this construction activity within the controlled area, the Environmental Flight enlarged the footprint of the controlled area to incorporate the concrete pad beneath the generator and all utilities.
-The new footprint also includes the soil within 10 feet to the east, south and west of the concrete pad.
+The new footprint also included the soil within 10 feet to the east, south and west of the concrete pad.
 The Flight also posted three warning signs on Building 916 to notify site workers and visitors of the presence of LUCs at SD043.

-Since no soil samples were collected and analyzed as part of the generator installation project; any future projects on site, including any to expand, alter, or remove the infrastructure associated with the generator, will include analysis of the soil to be impacted by project activities prior to project approval.
-Decisions on soil disturbance activities and the disposition of any excavated soil will be made based on the results of sample analysis.
-The expanded LUC footprint has been incorporated into the draft LUCIP.
+Since no soil samples were collected and analyzed as part of the generator installation project; any future projects on site, including any to expand, alter, or remove the infrastructure associated with the generator, included analysis of the soil to be impacted by project activities prior to project approval.
+Decisions on soil disturbance activities and the disposition of any excavated soil would be made based on the results of sample analysis.
+The expanded LUC footprint had been incorporated into the draft LUCIP.

 During the 2016 summer construction season, the Air Force collected several soil samples from SD043 to verify the footprint of the contaminated soil area and to reevaluate the human health risk that is potentially posed by the soil contaminants under the residential exposure scenario.
-The data from this field effort will be used to support risk management decisions in an upcoming amendment to the WABOU Soil ROD.
-The risk assessment using the data from this field effort is undergoing internal review.
+The data from this field effort will be used to support risk management decisions in an upcoming amendment to the WABOU Soil ROD (Travis AFB, 2002a).
+The risk assessment using the data from this field effort is undergoing regulatory review.

-The 2016 inspection of the soil LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that any soil disturbances in the vicinity of the concrete pad took place in 2015.
-Photograph 31 in Appendix A shows the east side of the controlled area south of Building 916, and Photograph 32 shows the warning signs and pad on the west side of the at SD043.
-The inspectors noted that the green generator has been removed from the site and the phone number on the signs have been updated.
+The 2017 inspection of the soil LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
+There is no evidence of any soil disturbances in the vicinity of the concrete pad when the emergency generator was removed.
+Photograph 31 in Appendix A shows the east side of the controlled area south of Building 916, and Photograph 32 shows the warning signs and pad on the west side of the controlled area at SD043.